7 Ways to Get Help Paying for College

 First, call the financial aid office and find out where you should send your appeal letter.
 In the letter, explain your situation (e.g. your parent lost a job or there was a major medical emergency in the family) and provide documentation if you have it.

 3. Keep applying for scholarships

 4. Check out other resources

 Online forums and websites, like Nitro, offer students and parents tons of information about how to get help paying for college.
-In fact, we’ve got an ebook guide on how to pay for school last minute.
+In fact, we’ve got an ebook guide on how to pay for last minute tuition gaps.
 You’ll find easy hacks and great information when you know where to look.

 6. Ask for help

-It’s probably not likely that a rich grandma is going to come out of the woodwork to help you pay for college.
+It’s probably not likely that a rich aunt is going to come out of the woodwork to help you pay for college.
 But that doesn’t mean you can’t make it easy for friends, family, coworkers, and even strangers to help you make a dent in that tuition-aid gap.

 7. Get on a payment plan

 Paying for college in the face of a huge gap between your financial aid award and the actual cost of attendance is not impossible.
 If you still have a tuition gap, it may be time to check into private student loans.
-See our picks for the The Best Private Student Loans of 2020.
+See our picks for The Best Private Student Loans of 2021.